 The business enterprise being valued must be clearly defined and fully analyzed.
-Capital Valuation Group must first determine whether a business exists.
-In some instances, the business enterprise may really be an individual's career, and there may be no business enterprise of transferable value beyond the individual's "tools of trade."
-The appraiser must also ask whether the business would continue under new ownership and whether the business generates earnings above and beyond a fair salary paid for the owner's services to the business.
+Capital Valuation Group must first determine whether a transferable business exists.
+In some instances, the business enterprise may actually be an individual's career, and there may be no business enterprise of saleable value beyond the individual's "tools of trade" or assets, such as a plumber's truck, tools, and inventory.